arun-curriculum/Code-for-Non-Coders/README.md

 ##Introduction to JavaScript

 JavaScript helps with page interactions such as animations and dynamic loading of content.
+Let's take a look at a few aspects of the language.

 #####Strings